 To get started with email marketing, you need to:

-Sign-up with a lead generation software – tools like Optinmonster offer a number of features that can help you grow an email list fast.
-Things like exit popups, flyout boxes, top bar banners work great in getting the attention of users.
+Sign-up with lead generation software – tools like Optinmonster offer a number of features that can help you grow an email list fast.
+Things like exit popups, flyout boxes, and top bar banners work great in getting the attention of users.

-Give incentives to people to sign-up to your list – Adding the sign-up boxes on your website is not enough.
+Give incentives to people to sign-up for your list – Adding the sign-up boxes on your website is not enough.
 You need to find ways to get people to subscribe to your list and incentives (like free stuff, ebooks, discounts, offers) help a lot in this manner.

-Set up marketing automation campaigns – The beauty of email marketing is that is can be fully automated.
+Set up marketing automation campaigns – The beauty of email marketing is that it can be fully automated.
 So, while you’ll be working with the other digital marketing channels to grow your startup business, email marketing will generate leads and sales for you.